bam-walkthroughs/angular-decoupled-db/README.md

 module.exports= knex;
 ```

-##SETTING UP DATABASE POSTGRES DATABASE
+## Set up a local Postgres database

-(1)In terminal `createdb db_name` (name you want the database to be)
+(14) In terminal `createdb DB_NAME` (name you want the database to be)

-(2) Go into knexfile.js and add database name to development connection
+(15) Lets go back into knexfile.js and add the database name to your development environment.
+For example:

-		- connection: 'postgres://localhost/DATABASE NAME YOU JUST CREATED'
+	- connection: 'postgres://localhost/DB_NAME'

-(3)In terminal `knex migrate:make table_name`
+(16) Now lets start creating tables using our knex module `knex migrate:make table_name`

-	- we will make a users table for auth inside of this table, best to name it 'users'.
-This will occur in the migrations folder that will be set up once the command is ran.
+	- This creates a new migration file named whatever you passed in as the table_name, for this project lets call it 'users'

-(3.1) Inside of the knex migration file add the following.
+(16.1) Inside of the knex migration file named 'users' add the following code:

 ```
 	exports.up = function(knex, Promise) {